-10 myths about the coronavirus, including a link to meat-eating and imported packages
+13 bogus claims about the coronavirus, including a fake coconut-oil cure and a false link to imported packages

 - GREG BAKER/AFP/Getty Images

-Dr. Amler said one reason face masks are flying off shelves around the globe right now might be more psychological than preventative.
+Amler said face masks might be flying off shelves around the globe more for psychological reasons than preventive ones.

-“I think the problem is they don’t know what else to do,” Dr. Amler said of people wearing masks.
+“I think the problem is they don’t know what else to do,” Amler said.
 “They’re just trying anything that they can do to help prevent themselves from getting sick.”

 Her husband, also Dr. Amler, agreed.